jwertheim10/chess/README.md

 A project to let people view their chess stats via API to learn and improve

-The next few steps in this project are the following:
+The first few steps in this project are the following:
-1. Create a way to access chess.com api via the website
+1. Create a way to access chess.com api via the website [X]
-2. Display basic data from the api
+2. Display basic data from the api [X]
 3. Find a way to integrate jupyter into website
 4. Start with EDA for the data accessed